BioNTech Initiates Phase 1 Clinical Trial for Malaria Vaccine Program BNT165

 - BNT165 program will assess other vaccine targets to identify the multi-antigen vaccine candidate that will proceed into planned later-stage clinical development

-/EIN News/ -- MAINZ, Germany, December 23, 2022 – BioNTech SE (Nasdaq: BNTX, “BioNTech”, "the Company") today announced the initiation of a first-in-human Phase 1 study with BNT165b1, the first candidate from the Company’s BNT165 program, to develop a multi-antigen malaria vaccine candidate.
+MAINZ, Germany, December 23, 2022 – BioNTech SE BNTX "BioNTech", ", the Company", ))) today announced the initiation of a first-in-human Phase 1 study with BNT165b1, the first candidate from the Company's BNT165 program, to develop a multi-antigen malaria vaccine candidate.
 BioNTech will initially evaluate a set of mRNA-encoded antigens of the malaria-causing parasite Plasmodium falciparum (P. falciparum) to help select the multi-antigen vaccine candidate to proceed to planned later-stage trials.
 This first clinical trial (NCT05581641) will evaluate the safety, tolerability and exploratory immunogenicity of the vaccine candidate BNT165b1.
 BNT165b1 expresses certain parts of the circumsporozoite protein (CSP).

 The World Health Organization (WHO) estimated that there were over 247 million cases of malaria and 619,000 associated deaths in 20211.
 P. falciparum caused the majority of deaths in sub-Saharan Africa.
 95% of all cases occurred in the African region with children under 5 years old being the most vulnerable population, due to a high risk of severe disease progression and chronic complications.
 So far, one vaccine has been approved in children for prevention of a malaria infection.
 There is still medical need for the development and manufacturing of highly efficacious vaccines preventing malaria caused by P. falciparum to achieve the goal of malaria eradication and to reduce the physical and socioeconomic burden of malaria in highly endemic areas.